mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-And-Tee-Archiving.md

 This tutorial gives a quick look into how you can combine various filters to create systems for archiving data for analysis.
-The aim of this tutorial is to show what can be done with MaxScale's filters rather than demonstrate a proven method of archiving data.
-For this tutorial you will need two MariaDB/MySQL servers, one for archiving the data and one for actual use, a RabbitMQ server and a MaxScale server.
+The aim of this tutorial is to show what can be done with MariaDB MaxScale's filters rather than demonstrate a proven method of archiving data.
+For this tutorial you will need two MariaDB/MySQL servers, one for archiving the data and one for actual use, a RabbitMQ server and a MariaDB MaxScale server.
 For testing purposes some of these can locate on the same server but for actual use, an HA solution is recommended.